ntechdevelopers/ntech.readmedoc/docs/source/testing/test_scenarios_for_website_testing.rst

 10. Verify that Html code not be implemented in the text area or the result section on click on the Submit button.
 For example <H1> Hello </H1>
 11. Verify Java Script code not be implemented in the text area or the result section on click on the Submit button.
 For example <script>alert(“123”)</script> an alert should not be shown.
 12. Verify the error message shown by uploading a file containing JavaScript and Html code mixed with content.
-13. Verify the input text area is protected from the SQL injection.14.Verify the format should be the same as the copied content and paste on the other or same text area.
+13. Verify the input text area is protected from the SQL injection.
+14. Verify the format should be the same as the copied content and paste on the other or same text area.
 15. Verify if the user copy/pastes highlighted content, then don’t display the copied content highlighted.
 16. Verify user can paste the content with the help of a mouse, by right-clicking and selecting the paste option in the text area.
 17. Verify content uploaded by dragging and dropping a file in the text area.